 In August 2020, the FASB issued ASU No. 2020-06, Accounting for Convertible Instruments and Contracts in an Entity's Own Equity, which simplifies the accounting for certain financial instruments with characteristics of liabilities and equity, including convertible instruments and contracts in an entity's own equity.
 Among other changes, ASU No. 2020-06 removes from GAAP the liability and equity separation model for convertible instruments with a cash conversion feature, and as a result, after adoption, entities will no longer separately present in equity an embedded conversion feature for such debt.
 ASU No. 2020-06 also eliminates the treasury stock method to calculate diluted earnings per share and requires the if-converted method.
-This new standard will be effective for us in fiscal years beginning after December 15, 2020.
+This new standard will be effective for us in fiscal years beginning after December 15, 2023, including interim periods within those fiscal years.
+Early adoption is permitted, but no earlier than fiscal years beginning after December 15, 2020.
 We are currently assessing the impact of adopting this standard on our financial statements.